 - access right control

-Before appearing in the App Store iOS applications get checked, tested and verified according to the requirements.
+Before appearing in the App Store, iOS applications go through mobile app security testing to get checked and verified according to the requirements.
 Every application installed on the iOS should have unique certificate «iOS Developer Program» received after the verification process.
 These measures provide protection against malware in the App Store.

 It`s curious but Google doesn`t check application before uploading to Google Play, but regularly runs the scan the store to detect malware.
 The approach might seems not much secure and it`s the truth as in Google Play there are lots of dangerous OSs.
 Still, according to the Hewlett-Packard research and “HP Security Research Cyber Risk Report 2013” these programs are unable to do much harm and are simply advertising applications.